Ragerlab/Script_for_Chemical-Mixtures-in-Household-Environments-In-Silico-Predictions-and-In-Vitro-Testing-of/README.md

 ## Script_for_Chemical-Mixtures-in-Household-Environments-In-Silico-Predictions-and-In-Vitro-Testing-of-Potential-Joint-Toxicities-in-Human-Liver-Cells
+This script was generated to support the analysis and associated figures contained within the manuscript:

-Script associated with the manuscript titled 'Chemical Mixtures in Household Environments: In Silico Predictions and In Vitro Testing of Potential Joint Toxicities in Human Liver Cells' in preparation for submission.
++ Carberry CK, Turla T, Koval LE, Hartwell H, Fry RC, Rager JE.
+Chemical Mixtures in Household Environments: In Silico Predictions and In Vitro Testing of Potential Joint Action on PPARγ in Human Liver Cells.
+Toxics.
+2022 Apr 19;10(5):199. doi: https://doi.org/10.3390/toxics10050199.
+PMID: 35622613.
+PMCID: PMC9146550.

 ![Cluster5_HeatMapImage](https://user-images.githubusercontent.com/72747901/146393635-815c7716-b7f1-4052-9e00-f4a14a46e9bc.png)